elfhosted/docs.elfhosted.com/docs/how-to/migrate-datacenters.md

 There are some discrepancies between the datacenters which you should be aware of, listed below.

-### elfhosted.cc

-Due to hardware differences, in this environment, users get 25% of RAM limits, and 50% of the CPU limits they'd get at elfhosted.com, but 200% of the bandwidth.
-To date, these limits have not impacted normal function of any of the apps of our power users / beta-testers.

 ## Process

 1. (*optionally, if you care about changes in the past 24h*) Trigger an offsite backup with [ElfBot][elfbot]
 2. (*optionally, if you've ever set ENV vars*) Use [ElfBot] to export all apps' environment variables (a global command)
 3. Use https://speed.elfhosted.com to identify your ideal datacenter
-4. Add the "[Elf-spedition](https://store.elfhosted.com/product/regional-relocation)" subscription to your account, picking the appropriate datacenter
+4. Add the "[Elf-spedition](https://store.elfhosted.com/product/datacenter-migration)" subscription to your account, picking the appropriate datacenter
 5. Your apps will be turned off on the primary cluster, and created on the target cluster - this may take 10-15 minutes, depending on the volume of data restored from offsite backup
 6. Your apps will run from the new cluster, with a new domain suffix! (*i.e., instead of `https://batman.elfhosted.com`, you might be `https://batman.elfhosted.cc`*)
 7. (*optionally, if you exported them*) Use [ElfBot][elfbot] to import your ENV vars